joshbegley/nyt-latest/README.md

 `Profar's X-rays were negative; the Braves say the preliminary diagnosis is that he jammed his wrist.`\
 https://nytimes.com/athletic/6187154/2025/03/08/braves-jurickson-profar-injury/

-**Wildfires Break Out on Long Island, Prompting Highway Closure**\
+**Multiple Wildfires Break Out on Long Island, Prompting Highway Closure**\
-`Weather forecasters had warned that low humidity and gusty winds would create an “elevated risk for fire spread.”`\
+`An official said that more than 25 agencies were fighting dozens of fires on Saturday.
+Forecasters had warned that low humidity and gusty winds would create an “elevated risk for fire spread.”`\
 https://nytimes.com/2025/03/08/nyregion/brush-fire-long-island-brooklyn.html

 **How the NHL trade deadline put Mitch Marner's future on center stage**\